Understanding the Difference Between Traditional Absentee Voting and Universal Mail Voting

 The Time Required for States to Implement All-Mail Voting

-For the five States that have all-mail voting, it has taken each of them years to roll out their voting systems and to additionally address resulting problems.
+For the 8 States that have all-mail voting, it has taken each of them years to roll out their voting systems and to additionally address resulting problems.
 Although these States have well-established all-mail voting systems, administrative issues are still prevalent.
 Washington, which implemented all-mail voting in 2011, is still working through the transition from in-person voting to all-mail voting nearly a decade later.

-Implementing all-mail voting takes time.
+Implementing all-mail elections takes time.
 Acquiring an adequate voting infrastructure to process and count mail ballots is no simple task, and to enact procedures to be successful in doing so takes time and money to troubleshoot.
 It is vital that States with this system constantly update both their voter rolls to accurately deliver ballots and voter signatures to properly certify returned ballots.
 Moreover, States with all-mail voting systems had to invest significant time and resources to notify voters of the transition from in-person voting to all-mail voting.
 Taken as a whole, all-mail voting is not a system that can be rolled out in a matter of months.

 See Election Administration and Voting Survey, U.S. Election Assistance Commission (2018).